2023 Best Mechanical Engineering Bachelor's Degree Schools in the Southeast Region

 On average, ME graduates from Auburn take out $23,161 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $483.

-University of Georgia did quite well in this year’s ranking of the best places for mechanical engineering students to get a bachelor’s degree.
-It came in at #10 on the list.
-UGA is a fairly large public school located in the medium-sized city of Athens.
+With a ranking of #10, University of Georgia did quite well on this year’s best schools for mechanical engineering students working on their bachelor’s degree.
+UGA is a very large public school located in the medium-sized city of Athens.

 On average, ME graduates from UGA take out $22,832 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $146.